 Drawing on examples from the biomedical sciences and energy fields, Parthasarthy presented how community-based collaborations can increase trust and more effective solutions using a “consult-consider-modify-proceed” approach.
 She also encouraged DOE to leverage social science research to evaluate social and equity and use the findings to guide future technology development.

-Parthasarathy closed written her testimony by saying, “to ensure that energy and climate innovation can reduce rather than exacerbate inequities, we need to bring these considerations into the research and development process at the earliest stages, through the expertise of both vulnerable communities and social scientists.”
+Parthasarathy closed her written testimony by saying, “to ensure that energy and climate innovation can reduce rather than exacerbate inequities, we need to bring these considerations into the research and development process at the earliest stages, through the expertise of both vulnerable communities and social scientists.”

 You can watch the hearing here.